-If you are livestreaming and there is a drop in the network connection, you will receive a message that says, "Broadcasting communication error: Transmission failed" or "Broadcasting error: Connection closed by the server."
-There are several factors that can lead to a network interruption, including high traffic volume, too many devices connected to the network, etc. This article covers your options when receiving this message and ways to prevent broadcasting errors in the future.
+There are several factors that can lead to a network interruption, including high traffic volume, too many devices connected to the network, temporary drop by the ISP, etc. This article covers the options when receiving this message and ways to prevent broadcasting errors in the future.

 In this article:

 When you receive a broadcast error message, you will be presented with three options:

 Choose this option if you want to continue livestreaming.
 Your audience will see the video stream buffer for a moment, but the stream will then resume.
 Once you resume the livestream, Switcher Studio will continue recording, but the recording will be split between two files -- one file for everything up to the broadcast error, and the second file for everything after you tap Stop Rec + Broadcast and then tap the Go Live button.

 Note: After tapping the Stop Rec + Broadcast option, you'll need to tap the red Go Live button again to continue the stream.

 Choose this option if you want to stop the livestream and only record your video.
 This option is best if you want your Switcher Studio video to be in a single recorded file or if the network disruption isn't resolved immediately.

 This option will only appear if the RTMP Reconnect option is enabled in the Outputs tab.
 Choose this option if you want to try to reconnect without interrupting the recording.
 This option is best if there was a temporary drop in the network.